-The total number of training hours reported by the local companies amounted to around 11 hours per employee on average, the same as the year before.
+The total number of training hours reported by the local companies amounted to around 11.9 hours per employee on average (2014: 11.4 hours).
 As training data from the subsidiaries are processed anonymously, Sika does not provide a breakdown by gender at Group level yet.